sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 =======

-Botan implements the Hierarchical Signature System (HSS) with Leighton-Micali Hash-Based Signatures (HSS/LMS) as defined in [RFC8554]_.
+Botan implements the Hierarchical Signature System (HSS) with Leighton-Micali Hash-Based Signatures (HSS/LMS) as defined in [RFC8554]_ under consideration of the recommendations of [SP800-208]_.
 It supports the parameter sets defined in [RFC8554]_ and those in [draft-fluhrer-11]_.

 Algorithm Internals
 -------------------

-HSS/LMS consists of three building blocks.
+The Hierarchical Signature System (HSS) with Leighton-Micali Hash-Based Signatures (HSS/LMS) consists of three building blocks.
 Like most hash-based signature schemes, it uses a One-Time Signature (OTS) at its base, named Leighton-Micali OTS (LM-OTS).
-The public keys of multiple LM-OTS instances are processed to the leaves of a Merkle tree.
-This composition is called the Leighton-Micali Signature (LMS) method.
+The public keys of multiple LM-OTS instances compose the leaves of a Merkle tree.
+This composition is the basis of the Leighton-Micali Signature (LMS) method.
 The root node of the LMS Merkle tree defines its public key.
 [RFC8554]_ also provides HSS, a hypertree composition of multiple LMS trees, where the leaves of LMS trees sign the public keys of other LMS trees.